edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

     - Removal of a Library Class (including the header file)
     - Modifying a data structure in a library class header file by removing, reordering or changing a data type
 * GUIDs
-    - Removal of a GUID Declaration (including the header file)
+    - Removal of a GUID Declaration (including the header file if applicable)
     - Modifying a data structure in a GUID's header file by removing, reordering or changing a data type
     - An API is removed or modified in a non-backward compatible way
 * PROTOCOLs